WeiDUorg/weidu/README-WeiDU-Changes.txt

     * can MOVE someDir someOtherDir (if someDir contains a subdirectory, a warning is printed and the subdirectory is skipped).
   * INTERJECT* IF_FILE_EXISTS target blah blah blah is now possible.
+  * DISABLE_FROM_KEY file.ext... added to "remove" one or more files from the chitin.key.

 Version 215:
    * Fix embarassing MOVE regression.